SimVascular/svFSIplus/Code/Source/README.md

 <h1 id="organization"> Code Organization </h1>

 The C++ implementation attempts to replicate the data structures and flow of control of the Fortran implementation and to maintains its organization.
+The svFSI Fortran is about 58K lines of code spead over about 100 files.

 Most of the Fortran code is replicated in C++ using the same file and procedure names converted to lower case with underscores to improve readability.
 For example